 41. Get Lessons

-We live in the Information Age and you can learn a lot from guides like this one.
-At some point though, your learning can dramatically accelerate through lessons.
+We live in the Information Age and you can learn a lot from guides like this.
+At some point though, your learning can accelerate through lessons.
 This can be on Skype or from a local player.
 A good teacher can identify your shortcomings and give you ways to improve.
 Paying a teacher should also motivate you as you want results from parting with your hard-earned cash.

 42. Use A Metronome